wpaccessibility/wp-a11y-docs/docs/topics/forms/required/index.md

 You have two options:

-1. By visually marking non-required fields.
+1. By visually marking required fields.
-2. By visually marking required fields.
+2. By visually marking non-required fields.

-Both are fine, as long as you are consistent within the form and if possible also withing all forms on your website.
+Both are fine, as long as you are consistent within the form and, if possible, also within all forms on your website.

 Always place the explanation of how you indicate this above the form, so the user knows beforehand what to expect when completing it.